 When it comes to high blood pressure, early intervention is the key to success.
 By working with your doctor and making a few modifications to your lifestyle that benefit your overall health, you can reverse your high blood pressure numbers.

-To gain control over your blood pressure, call St. Louis Heart and Vascular today.
+To gain control over your blood pressure, call one of the St. Louis Heart and Vascular locations today.